 Many of the spike moss form into a dark, dry little ball when moisture is scarce.
 In fact, periods of dryness cause the moss to desiccate and go dormant.
 This is called poikilohydry.
 The plant bounces back to green life when it gets water, leading to the name resurrection plant.
 This group of fern and club mosses are called Polypoiophyta.

 Although closely aligned with ferns, spike moss plants are more nearly related to ancient plants such as quillworts and lycopods.
 There are many varieties available for the gardener, from Ruby Red spike moss fern to ‘Aurea’ Golden spike moss.
 Other varieties include:

 - Rock moss

 - Lacy spike moss

-They make excellent terrarium plants or even as accents to beds, borders, rock gardens and containers.
-Plants spread from trailing stems and one plant can cover up to 3 feet over a couple of seasons.
+They make excellent terrarium plants or even as accents to beds, borders, rock gardens, and containers.
+Plants spread from trailing stems and one plant can cover up to 3 feet (1 m.) over a couple of seasons.
 Where else can you grow spike moss?
 Over time the plant will adhere to most vertical surfaces, such as fences and boulders.

 These plants are remarkably durable.
 In most cases, a pressure washer can’t even disturb them.
-They are hardy to USDA zone 11 and down to cool temperatures of 30 degrees Fahrenheit or -1 degrees Celsius.
+They are hardy to USDA zone 11 and down to cool temperatures of 30 degrees F. (-1 C.).